 The Semester Report points out that while Ireland has defined a vision for a low-carbon economy, it has yet to fully spell out a pathway towards a decarbonised and sustainable future.

 The report also highlights that concrete actions programmed or budgeted for, fall far short of putting Ireland on a path to achieving the 2030 climate targets.

-PCIs that will improve Ireland’s connectivity include a Celtic Interconnector between France (La Martyre) and Ireland (Knockraha, Co Cork), a terminal and connecting gas pipeline in Shannon and at least one new energy interconnection to the UK.
+PCIs that will improve Ireland’s energy connectivity include the Celtic Interconnector between France (La Martyre) and Ireland (Knockraha, Co Cork), a terminal and connecting gas pipeline in Shannon and a Hydroelectric Power Station at Silvermines.

-The European Commission has been instrumental in encouraging Ireland to take action to protect Irish peat bog habitats,
+The Commission has also been instrumental in encouraging Ireland to take action to protect Irish peat bog habitats.

 Ireland is now responding, and from 2011-2015 work on restoring some 685 hectares of raised bogs on 17 Coillte owned sites across seven counties was undertaken as part of a major nature conservation project.